SAP-samples/teched2025-IN163/exercises/ex0/README.md

-# Prepare the Migration Exercises
+# Prepare the EOIO Exercises

-After having finished the assessment of the current SAP Process Orchestration landscape, the next step is the actual migration.

-Before running through the migration tool exercises, you first need to run trough the following preparation steps:
+Before running through the exercises, you first need to run trough the following preparation steps:
 - [Create an integration package](#create-an-integration-package)
 - [Setup Bruno API client](#setup-bruno-api-client)

 ## Create an Integration package

-As a prerequisite, you first need to create an integration package where the automatically generated integration flows are created.
-If you have already run through other exercises before, you may have already created an own package.
+As a prerequisite, you first need to create an integration package where your integration flows are created.
+If you have already run through other exercises before, you may have already created an own package with same name.
 In this case, you can simply reuse the other package and skip the steps below.

 1. Open the SAP Integration Suite landing page, and navigate to <b>Design > Integrations and APIs</b>, and select  <b>Create</b>.